 Turkish Ottomans defeat the Mamluks and SULTAN QANSUSH EL-KHOURY.
 They take control of Egypt in their quest to unite the Islamic world.
 1528 the first Ottoman Mosque built at the Citadel.
 During the Ottoman rule, Egypt's riches were once again shipped to a foreign country (Constantinople).
 The Mamluks stayed on as lords or BEYS and still had some power.
 Reign of SULEIMAN THE MAGNIFICENT (1520-1566) was followed by a succession of weak Ottoman rulers which led to the brief return of the Mamluks in 1650 who stopped all payment of taxes to Turkey.
 Internal feuding prevented the Mamluks from exploiting the power vacuum.
 This led to economic decline and combined with recurring plagues (1719) further weakened the country.

 1798 Egypt was invaded by Napoleon Bonaparte who looked at the occupation as a way of threatening British rule in India.
 The French with their musket armed forces were no match for the sword wielding Mamluks and defeated them at the battle of the pyramids.
 Napoleon established a French style government and had several hundred scholars who gathered information on Egypt's many monuments published into a 24 volume set (description de L'Egypt).
-The French reign only lasted a few years when Napoleon’s fleet was destroyed at ABU QIR by admiral Nelsons British Navy.
+Less than a year later Napoleon’s fleet was destroyed at ABU QIR by admiral Nelsons British Navy.
 Napolean's submerged wreckage was found in the late 1990s (8 KM offshore and 11 M under).
 A special museum is being built in Abu Quir to house the findings.
 The British did not land on the mainland where the French continued their dominance until 1802 when Napolean defeated the British in the second battle at Abu Kir and was able to escape past the British fleet.
 The British and Turks had allied to form a stronger front against the French.

-A French soldier discovered a stone in the town of ROSETTA.
+in 1799 a French soldier discovered a stone in the town of ROSETTA.
 It was being ready ton be shipped back to France when the Bristish defeated the French and sent it to London. in 1822 Frenchman Champollion translated the stone from hieroglyphics.
 This in turn opened up Egyptian history to the world.
 Around 3000 BC, the ancient Egyptians first form of writing was known as Hieroglyphics , a pictographic script used to record historical events on temple walls.
 This was simplified with the use of Papyrus to the Hieratic form.
 Around the 8th century, it evolved into the DEMOTIC form which was replaced by Greek writing around the Christian era.
 The Rosetta Stone was written during the GREEK PTOLEMY era and has all 3 forms- HIEROGLIPHICS , DEMOTIC and GREEK.
 The first translation on the stone was PTOLEMY found in Greek and then in a cartouche in hieroglyphics on the same stone.

 Two sunken cities were also found in Abu Quir, THONIS-HERAKLION and MENOUTHIS.
 Herakleion, dating back almost 2500 years, was the main port in the time of the pharaohs and up to its discovery in 2001, it was only known through Greek legends.
 This city is located about 6 KM East of the Abu Quir coastline.
 The city most likely existed between 8th century BC to 8th century AD when it sunk due to a series of diverse natural catastrophes.
 It was an obligatory port for anyone entering Egypt from the Mediterranean.
 The only mention that it existed was in ancient classic Greek texts and the odd archeological inscription.
 Greek historian Herodotus (5th century BC) mentions a great temple where Greek hero Herakles first set foot in Egypt.
 Also mentioned is Helens visit to her lover Paris just before the Trojan War.

 In 1802, a young Albanian army officer in Albania unit loyal to the Ottoman sultan, named MOHAMED ALI wins control of Egypt soon after the French retreat.
 In 1805 he was able to dethrone and replace the Ottoman viceroy.
 The Turkish Ottoman rulers accepted this as long as he was sending all taxes back to Turkey.
 He looked to the country as his own personal conquest and the only possible threat to his reign were the Mamluks.
 This threat was viciously eliminated when he invited over 500 Mamluks on March 1, 1811 to a massive dinner celebration in honour of his son who was to depart to Mecca.
 When the feast ended the Mamluk's were leaving the Citadel and were cornered when the gates were shut closed and were all killed from above with reigning bullets.
-He was to lead Egypt into a more industrialized era with cotton eventually being a major crop, during the American civil war.
+His modernization of Egypt favoured European influence which lead to a more industrialized era with cotton eventually being a major crop, due to the American civil war.
 Around the 1820s the Turks had their hands full with a rebellion in Greece.
 Mohamed ALi took advantage of this and started to build his own Egyptian army with 200,000 men.
 The army was modelled after Napoleans French military and was headed by his son Ibrahim.
 Unfortunately he used the army to help out the Turks in 1827 and lost almost all his men when their ships were sunk.
 During his time Egypts monuments suffered as many were sold off to European countries.
 In Egypt 13 temples were dismantled and rocks from the pyramids were also used to build dams along the Nile.
 Mohamed Ali mosque built within the Citadel.

 1859 SUEZ CANAL